pedersor/DFT_1d/README.md

 ## DFT_1d

-Density Functional Theory solver for 1-dimensional systems.
-Specifically implements exponential-Coulomb repulsion, instead of e.g. soft-Coulomb, to more closely mimic an analogous 3D calculation.
+Density Functional Theory (DFT) solver for 1-dimensional systems.
+Specifically implements exponential-Coulomb repulsion, instead of e.g. soft-Coulomb, to more closely mimic 3D calculations.

 ## Disclaimer
 This library is in *alpha* and is not currently intended for public use.